 A note on sources: These are listed in no particular order, although the first source listed is where we generally get that item.
 Make sure to check out a product's dimensions/length/quantity when comparing prices!

-You can also order a starter kit from our partners at CV2.
+You can also order a starter kit from our partners at CV2; email them at this address for more information.

 We're working with CV2 to offer supporting kit supplies in two flavors: